 Should a young person receive a custodial sentence, the Youth Justice Service provides individual support for young people up to the age of 18 in custody to access education, training or re-habilitation as part of their resettlement plan.
 A visit to the young person in custody will take place prior to their release to discuss their options.

 For young people under the age of 16 or those of school age, liaison with schools and the local authority will take place about the most appropriate placement for the young person to continue with their education.
-Any qualifications gained whilst in custody are transferred and liaison with the Derbyshire special educational needs and disability assessment service (SENDAS) will ensure that any education health and care plans (EHCPs) are up to date and relevant.
+Any qualifications gained whilst in custody are transferred and liaison with the Derbyshire SEND Service will ensure that any education health and care plans (EHCPs) are up to date and relevant.

-The offer to children and young people in custody from SENDAS will be that the allocated SEND officers will attend all:
+The offer to children and young people in custody from the Derbyshire SEND Service will be that the allocated SEND officers will attend all:

-• admission to custody meetings (virtually) for all children and young people with EHCPs
+- admission to custody meetings for all children and young people with EHCPs

-• pre-release from custody meetings (virtually) for all children and young people with EHCPs
+- pre-release from custody meetings for all children and young people with EHCPs

-• annual review (virtually) for all children and young people who are in custody
+- annual review for all children and young people who are in custody

 For more information, visit the Youth Justice Service page.